manu-07-ela/LAPR2_ISEP/docs/SprintC/US15/US15_ValidateWorkDone.md

 >
 > [**Awnser:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8256) From the Project Description: "Once the laboratory coordinator confirms that everything was done correctly, the client receives a notification alerting that the results are already available in the central application and informing that he/she must access the application to view those results."

+> **Question:** After validation do we need to have the time and date of the validation?
+>
+> [**Awnser:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8408) Yes, the system should record the date (DD/MM/YYYY) and time (HH:MM) when the validation was made.
+Moreover, in this US, when the system shows to the laboratory coordinator all the dates (test registration date, chemical analysis date and diagnosis date), the system should show the date (DD/MM/YYYY) and the time (HH:MM).

+> **Question:** About the US 15, in the clarification says that the program just validates dates, but in the statement of work, referues the use of a external model that validate the reference values of the parameters.
+>
+> [**Awnser:**](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=8505) Where did you saw that the program just validates dates?
+In the acceptance criteria of US 15 we get: "The system does not show client personal information but shows all dates (test registration date, chemical analysys date and diagnosis date)".

 > **Question:**
 >
 > [**Awnser:**]()

 ### 1.3.
 Acceptance Criteria

 *Insert here the client acceptance criteria.*

 * **AC1:** The system does not show client personal information but shows all dates (test registration date, chemical analysis date and diagnosis date).

 * **AC2:** The coordinator can validate all or a subset of test results.

 * **AC3:** The laboratory coordinator selects one or more tests to mark as validated

+* **AC4:** After validation, the report cannot be changed

+* **AC5:** The system should record the date (DD/MM/YYYY) and time (HH:MM) when the validation was made.

 ### 1.4.
 Found out Dependencies

 *Identify here any found out dependency to other US and/or requirements.*

+* *There is a dependency to "US4 - See the date when the test was registered.*
-* *There is a dependency to "US12 - record the results of a given test" since the work of the clinical chemistry technologist must be evaluated*
+* *There is a dependency to "US12 - See the date when the Chemical Analysis was performed.*
-* *There is a dependency to "US14 - make the diagnosis and write a report for a given test" since the work of the specialist doctor must be evaluated*
+* *There is a dependency to "US14 - See the date when the Diagnosis was made.*

 ### 1.5 Input and Output Data